When leaving from University Park, your first choice for rental cars should be through Penn State's Fleet.

 The University requires insurance coverage on all cars rented for University business.

 National and Enterprise provide free Loss Damage Waiver (LDW) insurance for the full value of the car at all National and Enterprise locations within the continental United States, Alaska and Hawaii.
 Insurance is provided by National in Latin America, the Caribbean (LAC), Asia, and the Pacific Basin.
 Insurance is provided by Enterprise in Europe, the Middle East, and Africa (EMEA).
-National and Enterprise also include Single Limit Liability coverage in the amount of $100,000 bodily injury per person, $300,000 bodily injury per accident, and $50,000 for property damage.
+National and Enterprise also include Single Limit Liability coverage in the amount of $100,000 bodily injury per person, $300,000 bodily injury per accident, and $50,000 for property damage for rentals in the US.
 This coverage is provided at no extra charge.
+Please note that a deductible may apply on international rentals.
 To get these no-cost insurances, be sure to use Penn State’s corporate discount number (XZ40034 for National and Enterprise) and decline all insurances when booking with National or Enterprise.
 When comparing National’s and Enterprise’s corporate and promotional rates to other car rental rates, the cost of insurance should be included in the non-contract rates to give a true comparison.

 Travel Tip: When renting a car, always refuel prior to returning the car to avoid excessive fueling charges.